hhsnopek/testcontainers-go/docs/quickstart/gotest.md

 All the containers must be removed at some point, otherwise they will run until the host is overloaded.
 One of the ways we have to clean up is by deferring the terminated function: `defer redisC.Terminate(ctx)`.
-Optionally you may use terminate a container with the helper `tescontainers.CleaupContainer(t, ctx, redisC)`.
+Optionally you may use terminate a container with the helper `tescontainers.Cleanup(t, ctx, redisC)`.

 !!!tip